comrade-coop/aapp-toolkit/workflow/README.md

-# Azure VM Creation GitHub Action
+# Azure CVM GitHub Action

-This action provides a reusable workflow component that creates an Azure VM in a specified resource group.
+This action provides a reusable workflow component that creates an Azure CVM in a specified resource group using aApp Toolkit.

 ## Prerequisites